 In these unusual times many of us are being reacquainted with our kitchen, and indeed there are probably many that are experiencing cooking regularly for themselves or others for the first time.
-With all this extra time and planning required it can be overwhelming at times but with a little bit of organisation your kitchen should become a place of ease, and hopefully harbour more efficiency and a little less waste too.
-Here are some ideas for getting a bit more organised and some tips for an easier kitchen life.
+With all this extra time and planning required it can be overwhelming at times but with a little bit of organization your kitchen should become a place of ease, and hopefully harbor more efficiency and a little less waste too.

 Make Your Own Chicken Stock